shorebirdtech/time_shift/README.md

 of clocks built with Flutter:
 https://docs.flutter.dev/clock

-Current built only has a single clock in it, but a straightforward expansion would be to include multiple clockfaces controlled by a compile-time flag and then write a script which builds N-different versions of the app for the N clock faces and pushes a new one to Shorebird every hour.
+The current build contains two clocks.
+It is currently hard coded to show the Particle Clock, but a straightforward expansion would be to control which clock face is shown with a compile-time flag and then write a script which builds N-different versions of the app for the N clock faces and pushes a new one to Shorebird every hour.

-Another feature I'd like to add is more prevelent display of the author's name and link.  e.g. if you tap the clock it could say "@miickel" in the corner and when you click on it it could open the original source in a browser window.
+Another feature I'd like to add is more prevalent display of the author's name and link.  e.g. if you tap the clock it could say "@miickel" in the corner and when you click on it it could open the original source in a browser window.